Emeritus Professor Louis Charles Birch (1918 – 2009) - memories from the Biological Sciences

 There is also the memory of Charles making an unscheduled and unannounced visit to the 'cool rooms' in the basement of the Zoology building (which, at one time were used to keep fruit flies at constant temperature).
 On opening the door of one of the rooms he was confronted, much to his surprise, by the sight of at a dressed deer carcass which was 'resting' before being consumed at a Zoology grad students function.

-Charles ended up being my primary supervisor for a few months before I submitted PhD (after the Departure of Dr Allin Hodson from the School of Biological Sciences).
+Charles ended up being my primary supervisor for a few months before I submitted PhD (after the Departure of Dr Allin Hodson from the Biological Sciences).
 He was always entirely helpful and constructivley critical.
 I still rely on the intellectual rigor of 'The Distribution and Abundance of Animals' in dicussing ecology."

 AJ (Tony) Press, CEO, Antarctic Climate and Ecosystems Cooperative Research Centre